ComunidadBioInfo/cdsbsource/content/es/authors/josschavezf/_index.md

 +++
 # Display name
-name = "Joselyn Chavez, Candidata a Doctorado"
+name = "Joselyn Chavez, PhD"

 # Username (this should match the folder name)
 authors = ["josschavezf"]